OpenSourceEBike/OpenSourceEBike.github.io/remote/alt/build_remote.md

-# Wireless remote
+# Alternative Wireless remote design

-This is our wireless remote button for EBikes and/or GPS bike computers like the Garmin Edge.
+This is an alternative wireless remote design for EBikes and/or GPS bike computers like the Garmin Edge.
 If you do not want to build your own, you can purchase on the market EBike remote controls. ie: the Garmin EBike Remote for about 80€.

 However, our wireless remote control is considerably less expensive (costs 20€ in materials) and offers several additional features for EBike control.